Last Updated: October 24, 2022

 All of these are ways that you can demonstrate that a vibrant downtown ordinance can be practical.

-You can't afford for the economy to get better and the market demand to return to some probably imaginary time in the past when people were lining up to pay X dollars per square foot for a long-term lease.
+You can't afford to wait for a return to pre-pandemic normalcy (if that ever happens), or until the economy to get better or for market demand to return to some time in the past when people were lining up to pay X dollars per square foot for a long-term lease.

 Young people want to live downtown where population density is favorable to dating, chance encounters, and night life.
 The fascinating community attachment research is telling you that social life is one of the three most important determinant of people’s loyalty to their community.